bmw-ece-ntust/multimedia-wireless-network/Study notes A1.md

 4. Simplify data representation: When presenting data, prioritize simplicity for better audience comprehension.
 5. Consistent Design elements: maintain cohesion and professionalism by repeating design elements throughout the presentation.

-# How to Read a Paper
+# How to read a paper

 1. Read critically:  Critical reading involves asking appropriate questions.
 2. Read creatively: Question the paper with a positive thinking.